Château de Purnon: Restoration

-The château and the two main outbuildings, the dry moat, the terraces and the northern entrance gate were all classified as Historical Monuments on May 10, 1995.
-The Moulin Bijard, the potager garden and pavilion, the rare Eolienne Bollée and its reservoir were listed as Historic Monuments on December 11, 1992.
+The château and the two main outbuildings, the dry moat, the terraces and the northern entrance gate were all classified as Historical Monuments on 10 May 1995.
+The Moulin Bijard, the potager garden and pavilion, the rare Éolienne Bollée (unusual wind turbine) from 1900 and its reservoir were listed as Historic Monuments on 11 December 1992.

-In 2020, former Australian politician Tim Holding and his fiancée Felicity Selkirk acquired the château for €740,000 and initiated a comprehensive restoration of the estate.
+In 2020, former Australian politician Tim Holding and his fiancée, web designer Felicity Selkirk acquired the château, in a very bad condition after one hundred years of neglect, for €740,000 from the 11 inheritors of the family of de Rochequairie and initiated a comprehensive restoration of the estate.